(Head of Laboratory -DMM)

--Microglia as a pathogenetic player and pharmacological target in tinnitus.
+-Microglia as a pathogenetic player and pharmacological target in tinnitus and aging related diseases

 Tinnitus is an auditory disease characterized by the perception of phantom sounds.
 Several studies have identified the dorsal cochlear nucleus as a necessary station for tinnitus onset after peripheral trauma, similarly to spinal cord dorsal horn in chronic pain.
 We have found that modulation of microglial states may affect tinnitus severity in rodents, and we are currently characterizing microglial subpopulations and interactions with other cellular elements within the cochlear nuclei.

 Microglial activation has been found to be a complex and graded process, characterized by a wide range of appearances.
 Using morphometrical analysis tools, we are looking for feature sets that best parallel state changes in the cochlear nuclei.
-Moreover, we have observed a continuity between the microglial population within the brain parenchyma and the macrophage population located in the adjacent ventricular choroid plexus and in the cochlea and auditory nerve.
+Moreover, we have observed a continuity between the microglial population within the brain parenchyma and the macrophage populations located in the adjacent ventricular choroid plexus and in the cochlea and auditory nerve.
 Especially in pathological conditions, in fact, macrophages appear to inflow in the cochlear nuclei from the choroid plexus.
 We are starting to explore the behaviour of macrophages in the auditory nerve with a novel iDISCO-based approach which allows us to maintain the integrity of the very fragile connections of both cochlea and choroid plexus to the brainstem.

 Future developments and perspectives